ExaDev/exadev.github.io/README.md

 [github.com/ExaDev/breadbot](https://github.com/ExaDev/breadbot/branches)

-A package too experiment with interacting with the Discord API.
-The current version of the board is able to accept, validate and execute boards.
+A package to experiment with interacting with the Discord API.
+The current version of the bot can accept, validate, and execute boards.

-In a limited capacity it is also possible to prompt the user for input.
-This is achieved by creating a promise on the server thread which is resolved when the user responds to the prompt.
+It is also possible to prompt the user for input in a limited capacity.
+This is achieved by creating a promise on the server thread, which is resolved when the user responds to the prompt.

-Once it is possible to serially execute boards node-by-node, it will be possible to interactively prompt the user for input.
+Once boards can be executed node-by-node serially, prompting the user for input interactively will be possible.

-When working in a server-client environment, the server will be able to prompt the user for input, store the serialised board state, and then deserialise and resume execution once a response is received from the user/client.
+When working in a server-client environment, the server can prompt the user for input, store the serialised board state, and then deserialise and resume execution once a response is received from the user/client.

+A further development of this will be to template a bot to

 ### Invoker API